AbsaOSS/spark-commons/README.md

 _ColumnImplicits_ provide implicit methods for transforming Spark Columns

-1. Transforms the column into a booleaan column, checking if values are negative or positive infinity
+1. Transforms the column into a boolean column, checking if values are negative or positive infinity

     ```scala
       column.isInfinite()